jhoudan/katt/README.md

 ## Config

-You need to have a config file to be able to run this program.
+You need to have a config file named `config.json` to be able to run this program.

-You can find it under `config.json.init`.
+You can find the template under `config.json.init`.

 ## License (BSD 3-clause)